rabbitmq/rabbitmq-website/docs/consumers.md

 active one on a queue where the feature is enabled.

-### SAC and Consumer Priority
+### Initial SAC Selection {#initial-sac-selection}

 When used with a classic queue, the initial active consumer is picked randomly, even if [consumer priorities](#priority) are in use.

 If the queue is a quorum queue, and a new consumer registers with a higher priority, then the queue stops delivering messages to the current active consumer.
 When all messages are acknowledged, the new consumer becomes the active consumer.

 Learn more about this behaviour [in the blog post announcing this feature](https://www.rabbitmq.com/blog/2024/08/28/quorum-queues-in-4.0#consumer-priorities-combined-with-single-active-consumer).

 ### SAC and Exclusive Consumers are Mutually Exclusive